epinio/docs/docs/troubleshooting/minio.md

 title: ""
 ---

-# Accessing internal MinIO service
+# Accessing Epinio's Internal MinIO Service

 There are several ways to make an internal S3-compatible MinIO service available for debugging purposes.
 In this document, we will cover only two of them, exposing the Minio-console web interface and accessing the Minio service through the AWS CLI.
 In both cases we will expose the internal service by using `NodePort` service type.